zsanjay/CS-Notes/DevOps/Kubernetes/Introduction.md

 Kubernetes helps in scaling applications, self-healing, and rolling updates, making it well-suited for running containers.

-### Microservices Deployment/Orchestration
+### Micro services Deployment/Orchestration

 Now, let’s say, you have a big application that is composed of [microservices](https://opensource.com/resources/what-are-microservices) (APIs, UI, user management, credit card transaction system, etc).
-All these microservice components have to talk to each other using REST APIs or other protocols.
+All these micro service components have to talk to each other using REST APIs or other protocols.

-As the application has many components or microservices, we cannot deploy all the services in one server or a container.
-The applications have to be decoupled and each microservice should be deployed and scaled on its own.
+As the application has many components or micro services, we cannot deploy all the services in one server or a container.
+The applications have to be decoupled and each micro service should be deployed and scaled on its own.
 This makes application development and deployment easier and faster.

 In this scenario, the complexity lies in **networking, shared file systems, load balancing, and [service discovery](https://devopscube.com/service-discovery-explained/)**.
 Here is where Kubernetes comes into the picture.
 It helps in orchestrating complex processes in a manageable way.